 Domestic Violence and Abuse

-Please visit the Bedfordshire Domestic Violence and Sexual Abuse Partnership for further information.
+Please visit the Bedfordshire Domestic Abuse Partnership (BDAP) for further information.

 The new website, which is now also available to access from mobile phones and tablets, offers quicker and easier on-line support for victims of domestic and sexual abuse and is also designed to support professionals by helping them to signpost victims by providing information, practical support and advice.
 To further encourage victims and to make them feel even safer to access the website an extra feature has been added - ‘hide my visit’.